s3vdev/rigcheck/README.md

 ![Showcase](https://i.imgur.com/UIWksVN.jpg)

 ### UPDATES ###
+##### v1.0.15 - 2018/03/14 #####
++ User configuration vars are outsourced to rigcheck.config for NEW rigcheck_autoupdater.sh
++ Added a fresh new autoupdater script, to get rigcheck updates automatically, if a new version is found on this repository.

 ##### v1.0.14 - 2018/03/12 #####
 + Add watts check (best way to detect crash for Nvidia cards) (Thanks to Min Min)
 + Fixing a problem with hashrate decimal values.
 Rounding to INT.
 (Thanks to Lukas Martin)